-The precise history of the cats is open to great debate, no one knows the exact story although the fossil record and genetic profiling make it possible for us to get a good general idea.
-The following information is intended as a general guide to the evolution of the family and the history of the Scottish wildcat in particular.
+The precise history of the felid family is open to plenty of debate, no one knows the exact story although the fossil record and genetic profiling make it possible for us to start piecing together an outline.
+The following information is intended as a general guide to the evolution of the cats within the history of the Scottish wildcat in particular.
 Those perhaps looking for the short and sweet answer to where the Scottish wildcat came from would probably prefer to focus on the next paragraph alone...

 The short version

 9000 years ago, at the end of the last ice age glaciation, the English Channel formed and isolated a group of European wildcats in the British Isles.
 Over time they evolved unique characteristics in response to the particular habitats and species resident here growing bigger and more heavily camoflaged.
 As human led deforestation changed the face of Britain and the species was hunted close to extinction across England, Wales and most of Scotland it evolved beyond its forest led behaviour to be able to hunt over the full range of habitats available to it, and developed a greater mistrust of mankind than any other animal.
 Today, the small number of wildcats that survived deforestation and human persecution are now heavily outnumbered by human introduced feral domestic cats.
 The two species are closely related and readily mate, causing the wildcat genes to slowly water down and disappear into the huge domestic genepool.
 Recent conservation efforts have been led by scientists, naturalists, international grants, commercial sponsorships and the interested public, with support from government and statutory agencies proving slow and, to date, ineffective.